sffjunkie/justfiles/README.md

 `run-module` - Runs the project's module

+`set-venv-pyproject` - Set pdm's venv based on the python version in `pyproject.toml`

 `test` - Uses `tox` to run the unit and integration tests

 `test-coverage` - Generates test coverage metrics